TO ALL OF OUR PATIENTS

 Please be assured that we will only share information and health data that is necessary to meet yours and public healthcare needs.

 The Secretary of State for Health and Social Care has also stated that these measures are temporary and will expire on 30th September 2020 unless a further extension is required.
+An extension has now been granted and they will expire on 30th September 2021.
 Any further extension will be will be provided in writing and we will communicate the same to you.
 Please also note that the data protection and electronic communication laws do not stop us from sending public health messages to you, either by phone, text or email as these messages are not direct marketing.
 It may also be necessary, where the latest technology allows us to do so, to use your information and health data to facilitate digital consultations and diagnoses and we will always do this with your security in mind.

 If you are concerned about how your information is being used, please contact our DPO using the contact details provided on the Privacy Notice tab on the side.